We are dedicated to pioneering ways to leverage the power of oral enzymes with our novel biologic platform to treat metabolic disorders and beyond.

 Orson received his MD from the University of Toronto.

 David Bruce Mount, MD brings a deep knowledge of nephrology and investigative research to the Allena team as scientific advisor.
-David is currently Assistant Professor of Medicine at Harvard Medical School and Associate Chief of the Renal Division at Brigham Women’s Hospital.
+David is currently Assistant Professor of Medicine at Harvard Medical School and Associate Chief of the Renal Division at Brigham and Women’s Hospital.
 David has a longstanding interest in the molecular physiology of anion transporters, with significant publications in Nature Genetics, the Journal of Biological Chemistry, and other major journals.
 He currently has an NIH-funded research effort on the functional genomics of urate transport, working on the roles of insulin, IGF-1, angiotensin-II, and urate-associated genes in the regulation of GLUT9 and other urate transporters.
 Clinically, he has been repeatedly named a “Top Doc” in Nephrology by Boston Magazine, with expertise in glomerular disorders, fluid and electrolyte disorders, and acute kidney injury.
 He also has highly specific expertise in the treatment of gout in chronic kidney disease.
 He is a much sought-after clinical educator in Nephrology, with multiple chapters in UpToDate, Harrison’s Principles of Internal Medicine, and other major textbooks.

 David is an MD graduate at the University of Toronto.
 He completed his Medical Residency at Toronto General Hospital, followed by a Renal Fellowship at Brigham and Women’s Hospital, where he trained in Steve Herbert’s laboratory.